AVanVlack/CampNews/README.md

 ------------

-This project is built using
+This project is built using angular and semantic-ui.

-This project can be view running [on codepen](http://codepen.io/VanVlack/pen/YXrRzw)
+This project can be view running [on codepen.](http://codepen.io/VanVlack/pen/YXrRzw)